smapiot/piral/src/packages/piral-ext/README.md

 ## Documentation

-For details on the provided API check out the [documentation at the Piral website](https://docs.piral.io) or [on GitHub](https://github.com/smapiot/piral/tree/master/docs).
+For details on the provided API check out the [documentation of the individual extensions at the Piral website](https://docs.piral.io) or [on GitHub](https://github.com/smapiot/piral/tree/master/docs).

 ## License